- You Are Always Working With Two Different Coats

 The brush is also designed with an ergonomic design to keep your hand comfortable and prevent hand and wrist strain even during a long grooming session.

-3. Best Bristle and Pin Brush Combo for Golden Retriever: GoPets – Professional Double Sided Pin & Bristle Brush for Short Medium or Long Hair
+3. GoPets Professional Double Sided Pin and Bristle Brush for Dogs

-GoPets Professional Double Sided Pin & Bristle Brush can be used for short, medium or long hair dog.
-If you have more than one dogs with different coats you can use this one brush for all.
+The GoPets Professional Double Sided Pin & Bristle Brush can be used for short, medium, or long hair dogs.
+If you have more than one dog with different coats you can use this one brush for all.
 With this brush, you get two benefits at one price.
 The bristles are made from soft nylon to penetrate deep into the undercoat to remove a lot of hair and entangles stubborn mats without damaging your dog’s skin.

 While the pin brush is designed with rounded pin design that can effectively lift out loose hair and debris, distribute natural oils, leaving a shiny, and healthy coat.
 The brush is also designed with a non-slip silicone gel-filled handle so you can comfortably hold it.
 No matter how you hold it, the brush will fit your grip well.